-What would happen if someone on your team decided to use a package with GPL-3 license that requires that the entire code-base is open sourced, under the threat of lawsuits and copyright damages?
+What would happen if someone on your team decided to use a package with a GPL-3 license that requires that the entire code base is open source, under the threat of lawsuits and copyright damages?

 Or a package with vulnerabilities, like WinSCPHelper 1.0.13 that allows remote attackers to execute arbitrary programs.

 Are you certain that your team hasn’t already?